The way a neighborhood looks and feels when you walk or drive around it, from

 In addition to being an excellent choice for urban sophisticates, this

-neighborhood is also a very good choice for highly educated executives and active retirees.
+neighborhood is also a very good choice for highly educated executives, active retirees and college students.

 Also, some neighborhoods have residents that are more educated than others.
 But